DevExpress/devextreme-documentation/concepts/80 Troubleshooting/40 Components are Rendered Incorrectly if a Container State is Changed/00 Components are Rendered Incorrectly if a Container State is Changed.md

-You often may need to put a component inside a container and change the container's visibility ot size.
+You often may need to put a component inside a container and change the container's visibility or size.
 This article addresses the following issues that may occur:

 - A container was invisible (`display: none`), then you changed the `display` state, and now the component's layout looks broken.

-- You put the DataGrid, PivotGrid, or TreeList inside a Bootstrap Modal, Material Tabs, or Step WIzard.
+- You put the DataGrid, PivotGrid, or TreeList inside a Bootstrap Modal, Material Tabs, or Step Wizard.
 Now the table looks broken and cannot be scrolled and/or displays gray rectangles.

 - You changed container's size, and now Toolbar, Menu, or Tabs items overflow the container.